AlooTheAloo/WYSI-Bot/README.md

+An open-source discord bot to help you to never forget to see it at 727

 # What does this bot do?
-It prints a WHEN YOU SEE IT message at 7:27 AM and PM (depending on sys time)
+It prints a WYSI 727 message at 7:27 AM and PM (depending on sys time)

 # How do I run this?
 First, clone the repository